University of Newcastle, Australia

 Exchange students pay their tuition and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.

-The estimated living costs are AU$18,610 per year.
-For more information see Newcastle's finance page.
+The estimated living costs are AU$9000 per semester, although this is affected by housing, lifestyle, additional trips, etc. For more information, see Newcastle's finance page.

 Additionally, Overseas Student Health Cover (OSHC) is mandatory for all students studying in Australia and will be applied for at the time of application to your host university.
 You will be required to provide evidence of OSHC for the duration of your Student Visa at the time of your visa application.
-For details see the study abroad program cost page.
+For details, see Newcastle's program cost page.

-This exchange is open to regular, full-time students in Schulich School of Engineering at UCalgary, who have completed at least 1 full year (10 courses) at the post-secondary level, with a minimum cumulative GPA of 2.7 (B-) or permission of the exchange advisor.
+This exchange is open to regular, full-time students in any faculty at UCalgary who have completed at least 1 full year (10 courses) at the post-secondary level, with a minimum cumulative GPA of 2.7 (B-).

 An academic reference is required for a complete application.

-They also offer NUMATES, a program run by UON Global to engage international and domestic students through a range of fun activities.
+They also offer NUMATES, a program run by their global engagement office to connect international and domestic students through a range of fun activities.
 You will be connected with a small group of fellow students from globally diverse backgrounds.
-NUMATES will explore Newcastle and surrounds, creating lasting memories and friendships.
+NUMATES explore Newcastle campus, city, and its surroundings, creating lasting memories and friendships.

 Before applying to study abroad, you should ask your academic advisor how an exchange might align with your degree (e.g. best time to go, what courses you need).